 To enter just the Wildlife Park, admission is $10 for adults/$8 for children 12 and under.

-Remember that the Wildlife Park admission is included with your Airboat Ride Ticket.
+Remember that the Wildlife Park admission is included with your Airboat Ride Ticket and Safari Park Ticket.

 Reservations are highly recommended and you can purchase in advance by clicking the links above.